Deploy Inference Workloads with NVIDIA NIM

 If restricted access is configured:

-Authentication is performed either by a user (with a username/password), user application or applications (with client credentials).
+Authentication is performed either by a user (with a username/password), user access keys or service accounts (with client credentials).

-Authorization to access the endpoint is enforced based on user, application or group membership.
+Authorization to access the endpoint is enforced based on user, service account or group membership.

-Users relying on SSO should authenticate using their user applications.
+Users relying on SSO should authenticate using their user access keys.

 Follow the below steps to obtain a token: